-As the cancer cells grow in the bone marrow, bone or back pain, most often in the ribs or back.
+As the cancer cells grow in the bone marrow, you may have bone or back pain, most often in the ribs or back.

-If the bones in the spine are affected, it can put pressure on the nerves, resulting in numbness or weakness of the arms or legs.
+If cancer grows in the spine bones, pressure on the nerves may result.
+This can lead to numbness or weakness of the arms or legs.

 Blood tests can help diagnose this disease.
-Some are:
+These tests include:

 Bone density testing may show bone loss.

-People who have mild disease or where the diagnosis is not certain are often closely watched without treatment.
-Some people have a slow-developing form of multiple myeloma that takes years to cause symptoms.
+People who have mild disease or in whom the diagnosis is not certain are often not treated.
+Instead they are closely monitored.
+Some people have a slow-developing form of multiple myeloma (smoldering myeloma) that takes years to cause symptoms.